We have wrapped up 2023 workshops.

 Class is suitable for over 18 years old.

-* DIY session is for students who has completed our Art Kintsugi workshop, to come and pratise, with some advise and support for a couple of hours. (please note that this is not full hands-on session)
+* DIY session is for participants who has previously completed our Art Kintsugi workshop, to come and pratise, with some advise and support for a couple of hours. (please note that this is not full hands-on session)

 What is Kintsugi?